 There are many kinds of business lending and financing; which you choose will depend on your goals, your customers, and their needs.

 Say you’re the CEO of Invoicify, a company that helps 100,000 small businesses manage their finances (invoices, payroll, taxes, etc.).
 Your typical customer has annual revenues of $150K–$1.5M.

-You’re excited about lending and financing because of how well you know your customers.
+You’re excited about white label lending and financing because of how well you know your customers.
 You can see with clarity their unmet needs, the peaks and valleys of their seasonal cash flow, and their ability to repay.
 Not to mention, you can offer financing in your customers’ exact moments of need—i.e., on your platform.

 Let’s say that one of your customers is a general contractor.
 In the following section, we’ll discuss the circumstances in which it might make sense to offer them each of the following five types of lending and/or financing: cash advance, invoice factoring, credit + charge cards, term loans, and revolving lines of credit.
 In practice, you might choose to offer your customers just one, all five, or any number in between. (article continues below)

 With cash advances, you purchase a portion of the future revenues of your business customer, typically at a discount, giving them early access to funds they expect to receive in the near future.